-- Conduct benthic sampling using Virginia benthic protocols including time of year restrictions for sample collection. - Collect organisms, laboratory subsample to 200 +/- 10% (220-180) organisms in a gridded pan. - Identify organisms to genus level, excluding chironomids (midges) and any organisms which cannot be accurately identified to genus, which are instead identified to family level.
-All organisms, whether identified to genus or family level, are included in the count going forward. - Collapse data to family level - Statistically rarify data to 110 +/- 10% (99-121) organisms; computer subsampling programs available. - Calculate the VASCI score - Provide raw 200 +/- 10% (220-180) count genus-level data in electronic spreadsheet format. - 2.
+- Conduct benthic sampling using Virginia benthic protocols including time of year restrictions for sample collection. - Collect organisms, laboratory subsample to 300 organisms in a gridded pan. - Identify organisms to genus level, excluding chironomids (midges) - Collapse data to family level - Statistically rarify data to 100 organisms; computer subsampling programs available. - Calculate the VASCI score - Provide raw 300 count genus-level data in electronic spreadsheet format. - 2.
 The permittee shall conduct chemical surface water monitoring at instream locations (None) as described in Section 8.3 of the joint CSMO/NPDES permit and shown on the applicable map (Attachment 21.2.E).
 This monitoring is to be conducted concurrent with the biological surveys required under item Part II Section A.E.1.
 Fall chemical monitoring will need to be submitted by March 1st of the next calendar year following the fall collection date.
 The permittee has the option of conducting metals analyses for total metals only even though instream water quality standards are based on dissolved metal concentrations.
 If total metal analyses concentrations exceed instream standards, the permittee may collect dissolved metal samples for those metals exceeding instream standards to confirm whether or not the instream standard has been met.
-Otherwise the total metals concentration will be used to determine compliance with the instream standard.

-3. The data provided to satisfy Part II Section A, at a minimum, will be evaluated upon each major modification and permit renewal to determine whether permit modifications are necessary.
+Otherwise the total metals concentration will be used to determine compliance with the instream standard. - 3.
+The data provided to satisfy Part II Section A, at a minimum, will be evaluated upon each major modification and permit renewal to determine whether permit modifications are necessary.
 Should any of the data indicate that the discharges from this operation have the potential to cause or contribute to a violation of either a numeric or narrative water quality standard, additional pollutant specific limits or whole effluent toxicity limits shall be imposed.